treeman/money/README.md

 1. Deletion still reloads the page
 1. Need to update balance of all transactions after the one just added
 1. Add/remove/edit categories
+1. Editing a transaction shouldn't change the width of the table columns.
+Annoying.

 1. Don't add duplicate dropdown options
 1. Checkbox for transactions (delete a selection of transactions)